When Should I Use Short-Term Health Insurance?

 Additionally, if you no longer qualify for insurance on your parents' health insurance plan, you may choose to enroll in a short-term plan while you look for a better one or wait for open enrollment options.

 Since short-term health insurance policies are so inexpensive, it may be worth the little bit of money to have peace of mind and be covered in the off chance you have a true medical emergency or health issue.
+Just remember that these plans are not designed to be a long-term substitute for full insurance.

 Updated by Rachel Morgan Cautero.